Bachelor of Science (BSc) majoring in Mathematics

 - MATHS 363 Advanced Modelling and Computation

-As a Mathematics student you’ll take common ‘core’ courses in each year of study.
-From 2019 you can choose to keep your Mathematics major general, or you can choose to follow one of the following pathways:
+As a Mathematics student you’ll take common "core" courses in each year of study.
+You can keep your Mathematics major general, or you can choose to follow one of the following pathways:

 Doing a double major with Mathematics